bmauter/HTTPServer/README.md

 [![Coverage Status](https://coveralls.io/repos/github/bmauter/http-server/badge.svg?branch=master)](https://coveralls.io/github/bmauter/http-server?branch=master)
 [![Maven Central](http://img.shields.io/maven-central/v/com.mauter/http-server.svg)](https://github.com/bmauter/http-server/releases/latest)

 HTTP Server is a very simple embeddable HTTP server written in Java with very few dependencies.
-Its original intent is to be used in JUnit tests so one can verify that their code properly made HTTP requests and that the request was formatted properly.
+Its original intent is to be used in JUnit tests so you can verify your code properly made HTTP requests and that the request was formatted properly.

 ## Background

 I wrote a simple SlackNotification class for work, but I had no easy way to test that it was working properly.
 At first, I sent a message on Slack telling everyone I was testing and to ignore the next 50 messages or so.
 That works, but a better test wouldn't bother all of my coworkers and could be run as many times as I wanted, preferably when the rest of our stuff is built.
+Besides, I wanted to make sure my code worked as a unit test.
+Actually hitting Slack during testing is more of an integration level test.

 ## Typical Use